Shi Zhe: Release, rehabilitation and later years

-In the spring of 1979, the Organization Department of the Communist Party of China concluded that "Shi Zhe has been reviewed, and there are no political problems."
+In the spring of 1979, the CCP Organization Department concluded that "Shi Zhe has been reviewed, and there are no political problems."
 At the suggestion of his old friend Wang Zhen, Shi Zhe was assigned to the Institute of Soviet and East European Studies of the Chinese Academy of Social Sciences (later changed to the Institute of Eastern Europe and Central Asia), as a special adviser.
 In 1986, he retired due to suffering from cerebral thrombosis.
 During his retirement years, he enjoyed the treatment and benefits of a deputy minister.

 On August 17, 1998, Shi Zhe died in Beijing at the age of 93.